PrajeetSingh/MySQLGitHubNotes/Quick-Install-MySQL-Community-Version.md

+#### Below is the script I use to quickly install MySQL Community version on newly created AWS VM
 <!--
-Below is the script I use to quickly install MySQL Community version on AWS newly created VM It is downloading mysql community version from Oracle's MySQL site, then installing, and starting MySQL 3306 is default port of MySQL
+It is downloading mysql community version from Oracle's MySQL site, then installing, and starting MySQL 3306 is default port of MySQL
 When MySQL is installed, temporary password of "root" user is put in /var/log/mysqld.log file.